 Capri, however, had a different perspective.
 We perceived a nation that with over one billion people was large and steadily urbanizing and, importantly, had a quickly growing middle-class.
 We observed a country that valued education, was extremely entrepreneurial and had a populous that aspired to improve their station in life.
 We believed these factors would ultimately trump political and transitory economic conditions.
 To this end, the historic election of 2014 has given the new Prime Minister, Narendra Modi, a clear mandate to lead the nation and to refocus and reinvigorate the Indian economy.

-We remain confident that vibrant growth will again return and in the process, create opportunity for Capri Global Capital Limited (India) (CGCL), formally known as Money Matters Financial Services Limited, headquartered in Mumbai.
+We remain confident that vibrant growth will again return and in the process, create opportunity for Capri Global Capital Limited (India) (CGCL), a leading NBFC listed on Indian Stock Exchanges and headquartered in Mumbai.
 Since its founding in 1997, CGCL has been involved in a wide range of financial advisory services.
 Today, the company focuses on two lines of business important to the growth of the Indian economy: Wholesale Lending, which targets the residential and commercial real estate sector with term loans heavily secured by land and/or buildings; and Micro, Small and Medium Enterprise (MSME) Lending, which focuses on small, secured business loans for machinery and equipment, working capital, business capacity expansion as well as other uses by growing enterprises.